-There are many rewards to breastfeeding.
-Breastfeeding helps to develop a close bond between you and your infant and provides your new baby with the best nutrition.
-Breast milk has nearly a perfect mix of vitamins, proteins and fat.
+- Breast/chestfeeding helps develop a close bond between you and your baby and provides the best nutrition.

-Breast milk contains antibodies (substances that can protect your baby against some illnesses).
-For the sick or fragile baby, it is a medicine that only mom can provide.
-Babies who are fed breast milk are usually healthier.
-They have fewer allergy problems like eczema and asthma; they have fewer ear infections, fewer digestive problems and are not hospitalized as often as those fed formula.
+- Human milk has substances that protect your baby from illnesses.
+These are called antibodies.
+For a sick or fragile baby, it is a medicine that only their parent can give.
+Babies who are breast/chestfed have fewer ear infections, digestive problems, and allergy problems, like eczema and asthma.
+They are also hospitalized less than those fed formula.

-- Try to be as relaxed as possible.
-If you are tense and nervous, it can interfere with the milk “let-down” and the flow of milk.
-Sit in a comfortable chair.
+- Sit in a comfortable chair, and try to be as relaxed as possible.
+If you are tense and nervous, it can keep the milk from “letting-down” and letting the milk flow.

-- Baby’s ear, shoulder and hip should be in a straight line (Picture 1).
+- Hold your baby so their tummy touches yours.
+Baby’s ear, shoulder, and hip should be in a straight line (Picture 1).

-- Press in and let go a few times on the areola (air ee OH lah), the darker outer part of your nipple.
+- Press in on the darker outer part of your nipple (areola) with your fingers and let go a few times.
 This will help start the flow of milk.

 - Stroke your baby’s upper lip with your nipple.
-The stroking will cause your baby to open his mouth wide to find the nipple.
+This will cause your baby to open their mouth wide to find the nipple.

-- For the next breastfeeding, start on the breast that was not used before.
-If your baby is fed from both breasts, use the one that you ended with, first.
+- For the next feeding, start on the side that was not used before.
+If your baby is fed from both sides, use the one you ended with, first.

-- You may need to change the position of the baby to drain the breast of milk.
-This helps the baby get all of your milk and prevents problems with breast engorgement.
+- Positioning: You may need to change your baby’s position to make sure they get all of your milk and prevent problems with engorgement.
 To use the football hold, position the baby under your arm on the side where your baby will nurse.
 Support the head with your hand.
 It is easier to do the football hold if the baby lies on a pillow (Picture 2).